SettleMint

 5. Treat completed nodes as durable progress and failed nodes as operator-visible work.

-Do not create assets until organisation deployment completes successfully and the active organisation context is set for the caller.
+Do not create assets until organisation deployment completes and the active organisation context is set for the caller.

 On this page